PERS Plan 1

 Your contributions and retirement benefit

-• State and local elected officials earn one full credit for each month worked, regardless of hours worked.
+• State elected officials earn one full credit for each month worked, regardless of hours worked.

 Can you purchase credit for past terms?